Back to National Guide

 • Cleanup and waste disposal

 Waterproofing is a separate cost and must be completed before tiling begins.
-AS 3740 requires wet areas to be waterproofed by a licensed waterproofer.
+AS 3740:2021 requires wet areas to be waterproofed by a licensed waterproofer, with a mandatory hold-point inspection before the tiler can start.
 This is not negotiable and not part of the tiling quote.

 What Affects the Cost

 • Bathroom size.
-Perth homes, particularly in newer suburbs, tend to have generous ensuite and main bathrooms.
-A larger bathroom means more tile area but a lower per-square-metre rate for labour.
+Perth homes, particularly in newer suburbs, tend to have generous ensuite and main bathrooms of 7–10m2.
+A larger bathroom means more tile area but a lower per-square-metre rate for labour because the tiler spends more time on efficient open runs and less on fiddly cuts.

 • Sand-based slab foundations.
-Perth's sandy soils generally produce stable concrete slabs, which is good for tiling.
-Floor preparation tends to be straightforward compared to reactive clay areas in other cities.
+Perth's sandy soils generally produce stable concrete slabs that rarely crack or shift.
+Floor preparation tends to be straightforward, keeping levelling costs lower than in reactive clay areas like parts of Adelaide or Melbourne.

 • Old tile removal.
 Removing existing tiles adds $25–$50/m2.
-The concrete substrate underneath is usually in good condition in Perth homes, keeping repair costs lower after removal.
+The concrete substrate underneath is usually in good condition in Perth homes, keeping repair costs manageable after removal.

 Perth-Specific Considerations